SSerper/RDW-First-Owners/README.md

 Extracts first owners of cars from the Dutch RDW site

 ## Some pre conditions and have-to-knows:
-- Tested with Python 2.7 on a Windows 10 machine
+- Tested & created with Python 2.7.14 on a Windows 10 machine
+- Using gtk library v2.22.1 & PyGtk library v2.22.0
 - Script outputs progress on the GUI, when finished user can order a summary via the File-menu.
 - This script is created out of curiousity, to compare the effort to develop it against my old-time favorite scripting language tcl/tk